carlyn-aarish/spotify-ad-blocker/README.md

 ## Questions
-* How does an OAuth token expire?
-After a certain amount of time that Spotify is idle?
+* When does an OAuth token expire?
+    * After one hour